POST AND TELEGRAPH DEPARTMENT

 The date of opening the station for business is not yet decided upon.

-[The signature is presumed to be that of J Orchiston who was Chief Telegraph Engineer at Wellington.]
+[The signature, although very hard to read, is presumed to be that of J Orchiston who was Chief Telegraph Engineer at Wellington.]